ZIGGYDTV/Exile-Guild-Manager/js/to do.md

 - Capital on classname
 - supposed to be 1 decimal for damage taken (death maybe isnt doing it?)
 - "in the warden"
+- passive allocation generating two of the same passive
+- Can close out of passive alloction (want it to be commitment)
 - Allocated a keystone at level 7 (supposed to be every 10)
     // Filter out already allocated passives
     const available = pool.filter(passive =>
         !gameState.exile.passives.allocated.includes(passive.id)
     );
     // running out of passives to allocate so are we allocating the remaining keystones early?
 We should add that Normal passives can be repeated and ensure ensure enough Notables for 50 levels?
 YEP CONFIRMED RUNNING OUT OF PASSIVES LOL
+- Lost remaining health report on max hit taken calc

 https://medium.com/@EclecticCoder/manage-todo-list-in-vscode-beb53774d776